API Best Practices

 • Update violation statuses to see which violations are in review.

-A Filters Panel displays when you use the Config Analysis Dashboard tool.
-Notice the 2 parameters dedicated to API best practices when you filter for tests:
+A Filters panel displays when you use the Config Analysis Dashboard tool.
+Notice the two parameters dedicated to API best practices when you filter for tests:

 • getApiSpecViolations: Identifies the modules that execute as APIs but violate API specifications at Unqork.